Lihitsky/postik-posting-app/README.md

 docker-compose down
 ```

-### License
+## License

-## This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for more details.